AnsBal/uftrace/README.md

 You can setup filters to exclude or include specific functions when tracing.
 In addition, it can save and show function arguments and return value.

+It supports multi
-It supports multi-process and/or multi-threaded applications.
+rocess and/or multi-threaded applications.
 With root privilege, it can also trace kernel functions as well( with `-k` option) if the system enables the function graph tracer in the kernel (`CONFIG_FUNCTION_GRAPH_TRACER=y`).